kersorianek/mon-portfolio/_posts/2022-10-10-Agile-Scrum-in-a- Nutshell.md

 # Agile: Scrum Methodology

-Scrum is a methodology for handling complex adaptive issues in a productive and creative manner while providing high-value solutions.
-It is used to manage software projects as well as the development of new products and applications.
-It focuses on a flexible product development approach in which a cross-functional team collaborates to reach a common goal in 2-4 weeks (Sprint).
+Scrum is a popular Agile methodology that is widely used in software development.
+It follows an iterative and incremental approach, with teams working in short sprints (typically 2-4 weeks) to deliver high-value solutions.
+The Scrum framework is designed to help teams manage complex and adaptive projects, with a focus on collaboration, communication, and continuous improvement.

 ## The Scrum Framework
+The Scrum framework is made up of several key components, including:

 - Scrum is a lightweight agile project management framework mainly used for software development.
 It describes an iterative and incremental approach for project work.
 - Individuals and interactions over processes and tools.
 - Working software over comprehensive documentation.